sakamies/tabs-customelement/README.md

 The tabs element will handle all interactivity and attributes for you, but you should still be mindful with your markup.

+### HTML structure

 You really really should only include tab buttons inside tabs and have your panels in order right after the tabs.
 That's not strictly required or enforced though.
 It's just that users (especially screen reader users, but everybody really) expect tabs to be sequential buttons and tab panels to come right after the tabs.
 If you need some links or action buttons on the same row as the tabs or something like that, have those buttons come before the tabs in the html and use css to position them as you need to.

+Screen readers and keyboard users might have functionality to jump from the tab button to the tab panel and back, but there's no guarantee of that unless you're making a tailored app for power users only.

 Here's an example.